 Does getting a COVID-19 mRNA vaccine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Multiple studies have found that getting a COVID-19 mRNA vaccine during pregnancy does not increase the chance of miscarriage.
+Studies have not found a higher chance of miscarriage after getting a COVID-19 mRNA vaccine anytime in pregnancy.

 Does getting a COVID-19 mRNA vaccine increase the chance of birth defects?

-Fever is a possible side effect of the COVID-19 mRNA vaccines.
+Fever is a possible side effect of getting a COVID-19 mRNA vaccine.
 A high fever in the first trimester can increase the chance of certain birth defects.
 Acetaminophen is usually recommended to reduce fever during pregnancy.
 For more information about fever and pregnancy, see the MotherToBaby fact sheet about fever/hyperthermia at https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.

 Does getting a COVID-19 mRNA vaccine in pregnancy increase the chance of other pregnancy-related problems?

-Studies have found no increased chance for pregnancy-related problems or newborn complications such as stillbirth, preterm delivery (before 37 weeks of pregnancy), babies born smaller than expected, low Apgar scores, NICU admission, or neonatal death when a COVID-19 mRNA vaccine is given anytime during pregnancy.
+Studies have not found an increased chance of pregnancy-related problems or newborn complications such as stillbirth, preterm delivery (birth before week 37), babies born smaller than expected, low Apgar scores, admission to a neonatal intensive care unit (NICU), or neonatal death when a COVID-19 mRNA vaccine is given anytime during pregnancy.

 Does getting a COVID-19 mRNA vaccine in pregnancy affect future behavior or learning for the child?

-It will take time to follow the children of people who were vaccinated in pregnancy in order to answer this question.
-However, based on what is known about how these vaccines work in the body, getting a COVID-19 mRNA vaccine is not expected to cause long-term problems for the child.
+It will take time to follow the children of people who were vaccinated in pregnancy in order to be able to answer this question.
+However, based on what is known about how mRNA vaccines work in the body, getting a COVID-19 mRNA vaccine is not expected to cause long-term problems for the child.

-Does getting a COVID-19 mRNA vaccine during pregnancy protect the baby from the virus after delivery?
+Does getting a COVID-19 mRNA vaccine during pregnancy protect the baby from COVID-19 after delivery?

 Breastfeeding and COVID-19 mRNA vaccines:

-Small studies have found that mRNA from the Moderna/Spikevax® and Pfizer/Comirnaty® vaccines is unlikely to enter the breast milk.
+Small studies have found that mRNA from COVID-19 mRNA vaccines is unlikely to enter the breast milk.
 If any small amounts of vaccine ingredients did enter the breast milk, they would most likely be destroyed in the baby’s stomach.
-Studies have not reported serious adverse reactions to the mRNA vaccines in people who are breastfeeding or their infants.
-Less than 10% of people have reported changes in milk supply (more or less milk) after getting a COVID-19 mRNA vaccine, but their supply returned to normal within a day or two.
+Studies have not reported serious adverse reactions to COVID-19 mRNA vaccines in people who are breastfeeding or their infants.
+Less than 10% of people reported changes in milk supply (more or less milk) after getting a COVID-19 mRNA vaccine, but their supply returned to normal within a day or two.

-Organizations including the Academy of Breastfeeding Medicine (ABM) and AAP agree that people who are breastfeeding can receive COVID-19 vaccines.
+Organizations including the Academy of Breastfeeding Medicine (ABM) and the American Academy of Pediatrics (AAP) agree that people who are breastfeeding can receive a COVID-19 mRNA vaccine.
 There is no recommendation to postpone breastfeeding or discard breast milk after getting a COVID-19 mRNA vaccine.

-Antibodies against the virus that causes COVID-19 have been found in the breast milk of people who have been vaccinated with mRNA vaccines.
+Antibodies against the virus that causes COVID-19 have been found in the breast milk of people who have received an mRNA vaccine.
 More research is needed to know how these antibodies might protect a breastfeeding child against the virus.
 Talk to your healthcare provider about all of your breastfeeding questions.

-If you have received the Moderna or Pfizer vaccine in the last 3 months, you may be a good match for our COVID-19 mRNA vaccine study.
+If you have received a dose of a COVID-19 mRNA vaccine in the last 2 months while pregnant, you might be a good match for our COVID-19 mRNA vaccine study.
 Help us help other pregnant people.
 If you are interested in learning more about this study, please call 1-877-311-8972 or visit: https://mothertobaby.org/join-study/.

 Please click here for references.